forestgrape/coronavirus/7_social/controlling.md

 ### Ventilation
 Ventilation reduces the indoor airborne spread, since the virion density in [outdoor air](#outdoors-is-safer) is much lower than in indoor air.
-In sensible locations limits on the CO2 concentration and continuous monitoring ensure good ventilation (the indoor CO2 is e.g. described in [Stocker](#stocker)).
+In sensible locations limits on the CO2 concentration and continuous monitoring ensure good ventilation (the indoor CO2 concentration is e.g. described in [Stocker](#stocker)).

-* [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
+* [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged (Escombe: Figure 1:<https://doi.org/10.1371/journal.pmed.0040068.g001>).
-* [Salathe et al](#salathe) simulate the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
+* [Salathe et al](#salathe) simulate the airborne (aerosol) and droplet spread of influenza based on observed contact patters of high school students.
 In the simulation, good ventilation is as effective as reducing transmission of half of the population. // in the paper vaccinate is used instead of reducing transmission.
-Reducing transmission is used since there is evidence that influenza vaccines do not stop spreading influenza and transmission can be reduced in different ways e.g. by mask.
+Reducing transmission is used here since there is evidence that influenza vaccines do not stop spreading influenza.
+Additionally transmission can be reduced in different ways e.g. by mask.

 ### Distancing